stevelam123hk/U.S.-TV-shows-trending-analysis-/README.md

-# U.S.TV shows trending analysis
+# U.S. TV shows trending analysis
 ### Objective:
 ##### To analyze the trending on U.S. TV shows<br>
 ##### The csv data is downloaded from kaggle.com